 The Oral Exam will last approximately one hour, and the exam will be recorded.
-Upon successful completion of the Oral Exam, the recording will be made available to the student, if requested from the GIPP Program Specialist within 24 hours after the exam.
-Otherwise, the recording will be erased or destroyed by a member of the GIPP staff.
+Upon successful completion of the Oral Exam, the student may request a copy of the recording from the Graduate Programs Specialist within 24 hours after the exam.
+Otherwise, the recording will be erased by a member of the department staff.
 The focus of the Oral Exam will be on the Clinical Component, but may also include discussion of the Theoretical Paper.
 The format is as follows: